gbmhunter/blog/content/electronics/components/voltage-level-translation/_index.md

 * <span class="pro">Simple circuitry.</span>
 * <span class="con">Weak pull-up for certain edges in certain directions, resulting in slow transition speeds.</span>

-{{% img src="schematic-of-voltage-level-translation-with-a-mosfet.png" width="600" caption="An example schematic of bi-directional voltage-level translation using a MOSFET." %}}
+{{% figure src="schematic-of-voltage-level-translation-with-a-mosfet.png" width="600" caption="An example schematic of bi-directional voltage-level translation using a MOSFET." %}}

 **What happens if `\(V_{low}\)` is driven?**